FixYourLag/FixYourLag/README.md

 I am Maddy M but mainly go by FixYourLag online (previously Fishboy1975)

-I am an student studying in the UK and am taking 4 A levels (Physics, Maths, Further Maths And Computer Science)
+I am an student studying in the UK and am taking 3 A levels (Physics, Maths And Computer Science)

 I am learning to program C# and Python and know a minimal amount of C++